projectchrono/chrono/doxygen/documentation/module_synchrono/terrain_synchronization.md

 ## SCM Terrain Background {#terrain_sync_background}

 More details on the physics behind the SCM terrain can be found in the Chrono::Vehicle [terrain reference guide](@ref vehicle_terrain_scm).
-For the purposes of synchronization, they key characteristics of the SCM terrain are that:
+For the purposes of synchronization, the key characteristics of SCM terrain are that:

 - Soil is represented by an integer grid, only nodes that have been deformed are maintained in a hash map
 - Soil nodes are only displaced vertically